-Dr. Limor Samimian-Darash is Senior Lecturer (US Associate Professor) at the Federmann School of Public Policy and Government at the Hebrew University of Jerusalem.
+Limor Samimian-Darash is an Associate Professor at the Federmann School of Public Policy and Government at the Hebrew University of Jerusalem.

 B.A.
 (2001) Anthropology, Sociology, and Psychology, The Hebrew University of Jerusalem (magna cum laude)